How to Test Localhost on Mobile (with ngrok)

 Getting Started with ngrok

-We’ll use an open-source tool known as ngrok.
+We’ll use an open-source tool called ngrok.
 In a nutshell, ngrok generates secure public URLs for localhost endpoints, allowing you to test localhost on mobile with ease.
-Here’s their description of how the process works at a high level:
+Here’s their high-level description of how the process works:

 It connects to the ngrok cloud service which accepts traffic on a public address and relays that traffic through to the ngrok process running on your machine and then on to the local address you specified.